1873 - 1948

-I read, and I confess I reread, the chapter of the short story written in "Le Lion de Flandre" by Mr. Nicolas Bourgeois, and I smiled inwardly at each line I read, because each line, in fact, brings back a very personal memory and takes me exactly 29 years back in time, to February 1914, the date of birth of the reuze Jan den Houtkapper, of whom I am honored to be the authentic godfather and even a little... the father.
+I read, and I confess I reread, the chapter of the short story written in "Le Lion de Flandre" by Mr. Nicolas Bourgeois, and I smiled inwardly at every line I read, because every line, in fact, brings back a very personal memory and takes me exactly 29 years back in time, to February 1914, the date of birth of the reuze Jan den Houtkapper, of whom I am honored to be the authentic godfather and even a little... the father.

 His attire is simple, even frustrating," says Nicolas Bourgeois, "and that's true.

 There were five or six of us. who created him, brought him into the world, dressed him, adorned him, and helped him take his first steps under the grey skies of the Flanders town of Steenvoorde.